 Alongside the conclusion of ChAFTA, Australia and China have also implemented a Work and Holiday Arrangement (WHA) under which Australia will grant visas for up to 5,000 Chinese work and holiday makers annually.

-As one of the five super-growth sectors within the Australian economy, tourism is a trade and investment priority for this Government – with the potential to be our fastest growing industry over the next three decades.
-The WHA will increase demand for tourism services and support the development of Australia’s tourism sector, particularly in rural Australia.
+As one of the five super-growth sectors within the Australian economy, tourism is an investment priority for this Government – with the potential to be our fastest growing industry over the next three decades.
+The WHA will increase demand for tourism services and support the development of Australia's tourism sector, particularly in rural Australia.